deepanshs/mrsimulator/docs/user_guide/method/method.rst

 the **RotationQuery** objects act are determined by the ``channels`` attribute in the **Method** object.

-In this guide to designing custom Method objects, we focus first on the query objects, i.e., TransitionQuery and MixingQuery, and how to use them to select the desired transition pathways for a custom method.
-Then we examine how transition frequencies in the desired transition pathways can be chosen from a list of frequency contributions using the ``freq_contrib`` attribute of a SpectralEvent of DelayEvent object.
+In this guide to designing custom Method objects, we begin with a brief review of the relevant *Symmetry Pathway* concepts employed in **mrsimulator**.
+This is necessary for understanding (1) how transitions are selected during spectral and delay events, and (2) how average signal frequencies and amplitudes in each spectral dimension are determined.
+We outline the procedures for designing and creating  **TransitionQuery** and **MixingQuery** for single- and multi-spin transitions, and how to use them to select the transition pathways with the desired frequency and amplitudes in each **SpectralDimension** of your custom method object.
+In multi-dimensional spectra, we illustrate how the desired frequency correlation can sometimes be achieved through the use of an appropriate affine transformation.
+We also examine how changing the frequency contributions in **SpectralEvent** of **DelayEvent** objects can be used to obtain the desired frequency and amplitude behavior.
 The ability to select :ref:`frequency contributions<freq_contrib_api>` can often reduce the number of events needed in the design of your custom Method object.

 Theoretical Background